KNODE-MPC: A Knowledge-based Data-driven Predictive Control Framework for Aerial Robots: Experiments and Results

-Closed-loop simulation results for both the nominal and KNODE-MPC frameworks are plotted in Fig. \ref{fig:closed_loop_sim}.
-Compared to nominal MPC, KNODE-MPC reduces the 3D trajectory tracking DTW errors by 73\% on average.
-This demonstrates the effectiveness of the integrated framework in the presence of uncertain dynamics.
-Fig. \ref{fig:closed_loop_traj} provides a comparison between the closed-loop trajectories under the two frameworks.
+Fig. \ref{fig:closed_loop_traj} provides a qualitative comparison between the closed-loop trajectories under the \previous{\fakest{two}}three frameworks.
 Since the model in the nominal MPC framework does not account for residual or uncertain dynamics, the quadrotor trajectory deviates from the planned trajectory, with position errors accumulating over time.
-On the other hand, the KNODE model compensates for the residual dynamics and allows the quadrotor to follow the planned trajectory more closely.
+On the other hand, the KNODE model compensates for the residual dynamics and allows the quadrotor to follow the planned trajectory more closely, while outperforming the GP model.

+\tom{Additionally, we performed experiments to quantify the sample efficiency of training the KNODE model in simulation.
+Five KNODE models are trained on different fractions of the training data specified in Section \ref{section:setup}, and the resulting models are evaluated for closed-loop DTW trajectory tracking errors on circular trajectories with radii of both 3m and 4m.
+The errors are normalized against those from nominal MPC.
+Results are shown in Table \ref{tab:sample_complexity}.
+The errors decay as the fraction of data used for training approaches 1 for both radii.
+Furthermore, it is observed that the training time scales linearly with the number of training data.}